oracle/terraform-provider-oci/website/docs/d/core_vnic.html.markdown

 	If the VNIC belongs to a VLAN as part of the Oracle Cloud VMware Solution (instead of belonging to a subnet), the value of the `nsgIds` attribute is ignored.
 Instead, the VNIC belongs to the NSGs that are associated with the VLAN itself.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 	For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/NetworkSecurityGroup/).
 * `private_ip_address` - The private IP address of the primary `privateIp` object on the VNIC.
 The address is within the CIDR of the VNIC's subnet.
 Example: `10.0.3.3`
 * `public_ip_address` - The public IP address of the VNIC, if one is assigned.
-* `security_attributes` - Security Attributes for this resource.
-This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
-Example: `{"Oracle-DataSecurity-ZPR.MaxEgressCount.value": "42", "Oracle-DataSecurity-ZPR.MaxEgressCount.mode": "audit"}`
+* `route_table_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the route table the IP address or VNIC will use.
+For more information, see [Source Based Routing](https://docs.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm#Overview_of_Routing_for_Your_VCN__source_routing).
+* `security_attributes` - [Security attributes](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm#security-attributes) are labels for a resource that can be referenced in a [Zero Trust Packet Routing](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/overview.htm) (ZPR) policy to control access to ZPR-supported resources.
+Example: `{"Oracle-DataSecurity-ZPR": {"MaxEgressCount": {"value":"42","mode":"audit"}}}`
 * `skip_source_dest_check` - Whether the source/destination check is disabled on the VNIC.
 Defaults to `false`, which means the check is performed.
 For information about why you would skip the source/destination check, see [Using a Private IP as a Route Target](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm#privateip).

 	 If the VNIC belongs to a VLAN as part of the Oracle Cloud VMware Solution (instead of belonging to a subnet), the `skipSourceDestCheck` attribute is `true`.
 This is because the source/destination check is always disabled for VNICs in a VLAN.